topo-gps/ios-manual/en/waypoints.rst

 Waypoints
 =========

-A waypoint is a location with a title, and possibly additional information such as photos and a description.
-Waypoints can be loaded on the map and can be imported and exported.
+A waypoint is a location with an icon and title that can be shown on the map.
+Possibly it can contain additional information such as photos and a description.
+Waypoints can be loaded on the map and can be imported in and exported to various formats.

 .. toctree::
    :maxdepth: 2